qubird/django-chatrooms/README.rst

 django-chatrooms works properly in a multithreading environment (like `gevent patched wsgi server <https://github.com/gabrielfalcao/djangogevent>`_, or `uwsgi server with gevent plugin <http://projects.unbit.it/uwsgi/wiki/Gevent>`_).

-The app does not work properly with servers that pre-fork the application before running, like  `gunicorn <http://gunicorn.org>`_ does.
+To use the app with servers that pre-fork the application before running, like `gunicorn <http://gunicorn.org>`_ does, you need to use some sort of interprocess communication.

-That means you cannot run the application with *gunicorn* (setting ``--worker-class=gevent``) unless you use no more than 1 worker (setting ``--workers=1``).
-To run the app in a multiprocess environment, you need some workaround implementing some sort of interprocess communication (ex. using a Message Queueing service like RabbitMQ).
+``chatrooms.utils.redis_handlers`` module contains the ``RedisMessageHandler`` class, which can be set as ``settings.CHATROOMS_MESSAGE_HANDLERS`` to use the application in a gunicorn-like environment.
+The module needs a `redis <http://redis.io>`_ instance installed and running to work.

+Also a ``chatrooms.utils.celery_handlers.CeleryMessageHandler`` class has been included.
+It can be used as ``settings.CHATROOMS_MESSAGE_HANDLERS`` as well, but needs `celery <http://www.celeryproject.org>`_ to be installed.

-See the `Message Handlers`_ section to know how.
+See the `Message Handlers`_ section to know how to implement your own handlers.

 Using the app